Brice Garnett betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Brice Garnett looks on while playing the 15th hole prior to The RSM Classic 2025 at Sea Island Resort on November 19, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-Brice Garnett finished tied for 30th at 9-under in his most recent appearance at this tournament.
+Brice Garnett finished tied for thirtieth at 9-under in his most recent appearance at this event.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon his recent performance in the 2026 Sony Open in Hawaii.
+15-18 with hopes of improving upon that performance in the 2026 Sony Open in Hawaii.

 Garnett's recent history at the Sony Open in Hawaii